Digestives and English cheese

 In a previous post, I talked about the cracked oats I get as part of my share of a grain CSA.
 I sifted out the fine particles from a batch and used them as fine oatmeal in this recipe.
 The whole-grain barley flour also comes from the CSA.
 I made one batch of biscuits with whole milk and one with an egg: the results were quite different, each good in its own way.
 I did not measure the milk: I used enough to bind the dry ingredients into a dough.
 The version with egg was close to pasta frolla (sweet shortcrust pastry).
 However, the flavor was different, due to the whole-grain quality of all the dry ingredients.

 To make the dough, I followed my pasta frolla routine, described here.
 I rolled the dough to 3-4 mm (1/8-1/6") thickness and used my circle scalloped cookie cutter to obtain the biscuits.
 I pricked them with a fork and baked them at 350 F on a sheet lined with a silicone baking mat.
 I checked them after 16 minutes and then every couple of minutes until done.
 After removing them from the oven, I let them cool on a rack.
-I forgot to do the pricking before baking some of the biscuits made with egg, so you can distinguish them in the photo below.
+I forgot to do the pricking before baking some of the biscuits made with egg, so you can distinguish them in the top photo.
 I cannot say that my biscuits reminded me of the Digestives I ate in England many years ago, but I enjoyed them (and so did my husband) paired with some of my homemade cheese, a Gouda, to be precise.

 My original plan was actually to make Cheshire cheese, a famous formaggio inglese, according to the recipe in 200 Easy Homemade Cheese Recipes by Debra Amrein-Boyes, then use it to make Welsh Rarebit, based on the recipe in the same book.
 The problem was that I started too late, so the small wheel (forma) of Cheshire is not yet ready to undergo cutting.
 Another English cheese is currently aging in my house: a Stirred-Curd Cheddar, to which I added an ingredient that for now shall remain undisclosed.
 I will know in the near future whether my idea was good or not.
 As I mentioned before, cheese making teaches you to be patient.